PseudoDevs/IamGhost/abcmd7.md

-Last updated: 2024-04-06 10:38:53
+Last updated: 2024-04-06 10:39:27
-Random Quote: Send him to Belize?
-I'll send YOU to Belize. - Walter White
+Random Quote: When you hit rock bottom, you still have a way to go until the abyss. - Tokyo